BolajiBI/WhatsAppPowerBIReport/README.md

 - Parts of a message might be ommitted due to some needed fix in the Power Query Script.
 - Report does not cover a thematic analysis of the chats.

+## Conclusion
-## This was a fun project to work on.
+This was a fun project to work on.
 Hopefully, the Power Query Script and documentation would help you replicate on your own data.
+In the future there might be possible improvements on the Power Query Scripts.

 I do not provide the .pbix for privacy reasons.